taocpp/operators/README.md

 Requirements
 ------------

-The library currently uses only a single C++11 feature, move semantics (aka rvalue references), to be as portable as possible.
-Support for this particular feature of C++11 is available in most modern compilers, the following compilers and versions are supported and tested:
+The following compilers and versions are supported and tested:

-* GCC 4.4 or newer
+* GCC 4.7 or newer
 * Clang 3.2 or newer

 Remember to enable C++11, e.g., provide `--std=c++11` or similar options.